Euclideon/udSDKSamples/README.md

 ## Getting Started

-You will *need* Euclideon Vault Software Development Kit (Vault SDK) you can [sign up here](https://zfrmz.com/EmzYcU5zn7axokCDMfuW) or access the Vault SDK through your Vault Server portal.
+You will need a udStream account and have downloaded the udSDK.

+> You can [sign up here](https://udstream.euclideon.com/register.html) for a free account or use a private udStream server if you have access to one.

 1. Check out the entire repo (note there are recursive submodules that you will need)
 2. Generate project files